 Cueva Valdez Territory.
-The Cueva Valdez territory had no known nesting attempts in 2018.
+The Cueva Valdez territory had no known nesting attempts in 2019.
 The male from 2017 was not seen for the duration of the season.
 The female, A-98, is a 2014 bird that hatched at either the Pelican Harbor or Fraser Point nest (2 females received same wing marker number).
-From 5 March to 23 June, an adult golden eagle was observed in the territory, often interacting with A-98.
-The golden eagle may be the same individual that was documented in the Fraser Point territory since 2016.
+An adult golden eagle was observed in the territory on 4 and 17 March.
+The golden eagle may be the same individual that was documented in the Fraser Point territory since 2016 and the Cueva Valdez territory in 2018.

 Malva Real Territory.
-The Malva Real pair (Fig. 9) made a nesting attempt at an alternate nest site in upper Pozo Canyon, west of Ragged Mountain.
+The Malva Real pair (Fig. 9) used the same nest as in 2018.
 The male was A-71, hatched at the Sauces Canyon nest in 2010.
 Due to lack of wing tags, we were unable to confirm the identity of the other adult.
-The pair were confirmed incubating on 4 April, but the nest had failed by 28 April.
+The pair were confirmed incubating on 13 March and continued incubating through at least 4 June with no successful hatching.